51 of the Greatest Women in India's History

 - Mother Teresa: She dedicated her life to helping the poor and was the first woman to win the Nobel Peace Prize in 1979.

-1. Ahilyabai Holkar: Queen of Malwa (1725 - 1795)
+1. Ahilyabai Holkar: Queen of Malwa / Indore (1725 - 1795)

-- Major Achievements: queen of Malwa; philosopher queen; ideal ruler
+- Major achievements: Queen of Malwa; philosopher queen; ideal ruler

 - Why I included her on this list: After the death of her husband Khanderao Holkar, Ahilyabai Holkar became the queen of Malwa (present-day Malwa falls into western Madhya Pradesh and southeastern Rajasthan).
 Under her, the capital of the kingdom was Maheshwar, which is now a small town in Madhya Pradesh.
 Her reign lasted for 30 years and she ruled with the utmost compassion and pride.
 During her time, the region prospered and scaled many new heights.
 She is often cited as the "philosopher queen" and an "absolute ideal ruler."
 She even personally led armies into battle.
 As a tribute, Indore's domestic airport and university are named after her.